GeneralProducts/day-of-code/_posts/2018-10-10-how-the-internet-works.md

 The ability to swap in data dynamically becomes even more useful if your website stores its content in a database rather than in lots of separate HTML files.
 If you want to offer 100 web pages, one for each book you’ve published, you don’t need to create 100 HTML files.
 You can design one web page as a ‘template’ and use it for all 100 books, drawing their data from where it’s stored in the database.
 For instance, the heading in your template could be made up of one command tag for ‘author name’ and another command tag for ‘book title’.
 Those command tags will be replaced with the relevant info, depending on which book’s web page the user is requesting.

 The data store you're using today is XML (ONIX).
-It's not a traditional database, but it does have structure so you can look data up in it.
+XML isn't a database but it has structure and describes the data you're going to be using in this section.

 ## Jekyll